Teaches: Everything we offer.

 Experience/Achievements: IPSC competitor since 1988.
 Executive VP, Texas CHL Instructor Association (1997), numerous officer positions in local gun clubs in 1990's.
-Master class IPSC competitor in Production, Open, Limited and Limited-10 divisions.
+Grand Master in IPSC Production and Carry Optics divisions.
+Master class IPSC competitor in Open, Limited, Limited-10, Revolver and Pistol Caliber Carbine divisions.
 Master class ranking in SSP and ESP in IDPA.
 Professional research for DoD on non-lethal weapons including publications and presentations.
 Top 20 at 2001 Steel Challenge.
 Limited 10 division winner, 2002 Space City Challenge.
-Invited speaker, RangeMaster 'Polite Society' Tactical Shooting Conferences 2002-2013.
+Invited speaker, RangeMaster 'Polite Society' Tactical Shooting Conferences 2002-2014.
 Article in SWAT magazine on Airsoft training, 2003.
-Ran Airsoft Force on Force Scenarios at Polite Society conferences 2002-2013.
+Ran Airsoft Force on Force Scenarios at Polite Society conferences 2002-2014.
 Multiple articles published in Concealed Carry magazine, 2010-present.

 In 2013, he attended a 2 day competition pistol course taught by IPSC Production Division champion Ben Stoeger, and presented at the 2013 Polite Society Tactical Conference, as a co-presenter with Caleb Causey of Lone Star Medics.
 He also promoted to Master class in USPSA Production Division and was newly classified in A Class in both Revolver and Single Stack divisions.
 In March he will be attending a 3 day instructor training course taught by Tom Givens of Rangemaster.